-If you ask most people where quality management was born, they’ll probably point you to the Toyota Production System, widely considered the foundation of lean manufacturing.
+If you ask most people where the modern quality management system (QMS) was born, they’ll probably point you to the Toyota Production System, widely considered the foundation of lean manufacturing.

-But while Toyota might be one of the biggest names associated with quality management, its true history is more complex.
+But while Toyota might be one of the biggest names associated with quality management and early quality management systems, its true history is more complex.

-Today’s post looks at the history of quality management, starting from the early days moving through its modern evolution and future trajectory.
+Today’s post looks at the history of quality management and evolution of quality management systems, starting from the early days moving through its modern incarnation and the future trajectory of quality management systems.

 The Birth of Quality Management Principles